 MyChart is a free, secure online patient portal that allows you to access your Renown Health medical record and manage your health care information.

+March is Colorectal Cancer Awareness month, and we want you to receive the best preventative care possible.
 Early detection can help prevent serious illness, yet many people still choose to skip this simple, easy way to stay healthy.

 The benefits of early detection and prevention to save lives and reduce the impacts of disease have been proven.
 These exams are the perfect opportunity to get your health questions answered.

 “This is your chance to sit down with your provider and talk about your overall health and your family’s health history as well as your concerns for the future,” says Bonnie Ferrara, M.D., family medicine.
 “It’s the opportunity for your provider to talk with you about your lifestyle, tobacco use, exercise and alcohol use, all of which make a difference in your future longevity.”

 The annual wellness exam is also an ideal time for most adult patients to discuss health screenings.
 In addition, these visits are the perfect time to address issues that may not directly relate to a particular medical problem or immediate illness.
 A good rule of thumb is to schedule these appointments around your birthday each year to make sure you and your provider are both updated on your care.